API Documentation

 Long Text Support

-The TTSFM Python package includes built-in long text splitting functionality:
+The TTSFM Python package includes built-in long text splitting functionality for developers who need fine-grained control:

 from ttsfm import TTSClient, Voice, AudioFormat